spipm/Dutch-Password-List/README.md

 ### Updates

-* *29 oct '23* parsed Dutch sayings from Reddit using the Reddit API, parsed with OpenAI, did some manual filtering and translations.
+* *29 oct '23* parsed Dutch sayings from Reddit using the Reddit API, parsed comments with OpenAI, did some manual filtering and translations.
+OpenAI tried to do spell checking, so some might be mis-translated.

 ### Sources